SethFaerber/mentoring/weekly-learning.md

       - `Func<string> jwtTokenProvider` not sure if this is needed, but it may be used to get through to a service that requires authorization.
   - Result: `UserProfileBasicResult`
     - 🗣️ Creates a Result object using constructor overloading which holds the success, status code, and data returned. ❓ Not sure how this is called or whether the resulting object is used as the primary data source.
-  - Config: `UserProfileBasicConfig`
+  - Config: `BabyStepConfig`
     - 🗣️ A standardized configuration for setting hostname, port, default timeout properties.
 - Learning Process
   - When churning, pick up a pen and write something or draw something.
+I think of it like checking the map of the problem.
+    - Write down where you are, where you've been, and where you want to go.
-    - Write down what you know.
+    - Where you are: Write down what you know.
+    - Where you've been: Write down what you've learned so far'.
-    - Write down what you don't know.
+    - Where you want to go: Write down the minimum requirements to get what you need or all questions you have about that place.
-    - Draw relationships.

 ## September 18-22
 - Removing Blockers